 However, with little or no German skills you will hardly be able to follow the lessons because most of them are taught in German.

-An overview of the Freie Universität Berlin and its exchange programs can be found in the booklet "Meet the World".
+An overview of the Freie Universität Berlin and its exchange programs can be found in the flyer "Become an Exchange Student at Freie Universität".

-For further information on exchange programs please contact the academic office at Freie Universität.
+For further information on exchange programs please contact the student mobility unit at Freie Universität Berlin.